La Cave à Laine's Story

 After university I began to work for different web agencies, writing content, searching the internet, organising events, cooking...

 I once was a well known (at least in Italy) food blogger and I used to organise, with a bunch of supper geek friends, all women, dinners dedicated to girl geeks.

-More than 30 year later I found again a pair of needles in my hands again.
+More than 30 year later, I found again a pair of needles and some yarn in my hands.

 A new world opened in front of me!

 In 2010 I got pregnant again and in 2011 we moved to France, where we now live.

 In December 2014 La Cave à Laine was born too.

 I am now listening to Taylor Swift, Angèle, and Florence and the Machine, but it will probably change in the years to come...
 I am reading a lot of dystopian novels, the usual crime stories and some contemporary Italian authors, as well as knitting literature, from Elizabeth Zimmermann to the Yarn Harlot.

 La Cave à Laine's mission is to help you become a better knitter while having pleasurable time, because knitting is fun :)

 Funny enough La Cave à Laine (The Yarn Cellar) do not sell yarn or needles (laine, aiguille).
 But I sell everything to put your yarn and needles in, and to make stuff with them!